alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_023_eng.md

 (http://www.toei-anim.co.jp/sp/seiya/).
 Actually, **Araki-san** and the *Hades Chapter* staff are currently in production for this winter's broadcast start (**SKY PerfecTV!**).
 Of course I'm participating too.

 This series will go through to the end of **Kurumada-sensei**'s original source material.
 After a long gap, about 20 years.
 Finally the *Saint Seiya* series reaches its end.
 Please look forward to it!
 Well then.

-From Episode 26 onward, comprehensive animation and finishing orders to Taiwanese companies started continuously at about 1 episode per 3-4 episodes, so I handled color direction and inspection for "Taiwan-sent episodes."
-The program's reputation and ratings were quite good, and broadcasting entered its second year, far from just 2 cours or half a year.
-The program entered the "**Twelve Temples arc**" and content was getting more and more exciting.
+From Episode 26 onward, comprehensive animation and finishing orders to Taiwanese companies started continuously at about 1 episode per 3-4 episodes, so I handled colour direction and inspection for "Taiwan-sent episodes."
+The programmes's reputation and ratings were quite good, and broadcasting entered its second year, far from just 2 cours or half a year.
+The programmes entered the "**Twelve Temples arc**" and content was getting more and more exciting.

 The fun part of TV series is that as you enter the rotation and participate in the work, you get more excited than TV viewers wondering "What will happen next?"
 Until then, I was only called when there were problems, but participating firmly in the work like this - though it's a bit cheesy to say (laughs) - love for that work grows steadily.
 You gradually become more of a fan of that work than anyone else (laughs).